 - Copy of the plot plan showing the entire lot, the building, and the proposed routing of the building service line under any of the following conditions as applicable: septic to sewer, more than one building on the lot connecting to sanitary sewer, large lots that require more than 100 feet of service line on the lot to serve the building, or for lots that are to either be split, combined with another lot, or platted

 Connection Fees: The 2017 connection fee schedule by meter size is as follows.
 This schedule does not include the $220 permit fee, special inspection fees, or grease permit fees.
-The 2016 connection fee schedule by meter size is as follows.
-This schedule does not include the $200 permit fee, or special inspection fees.

 Once all required documents are provided to Johnson County Wastewater, please allow one (1) business day for preparation of the Residential Sanitary Sewer Connection Permit.
 Please see Service Line Design and Construction Standards for information regarding the service line requirements.